dawigit/picoclock/tool/tools.md

 A complete conversion process would be:
 - install fonts
-- cp /usr/share/fonts/opentype/noto/NotoSansCJK-Thin.ttc ./nf.ttc
+`cp /usr/share/fonts/opentype/noto/NotoSansCJK-Thin.ttc ./nf.ttc`
-- mkfontimagexy nf.ttc 31 40 27;
+`mkfontimagexy nf.ttc 31 40 27`
-- eog nf.ttc.png
+`eog nf.ttc.png`

 This generates 'nf.ttc.h' (aka Font40.h) and Font30.h is made alike.
 Those fonts contain Latin, Cyrillic and a bunch of 'Chinese' characters – to write the weekdays.